m-c-hill/NewBank/README.md

 ### **SMS & Email Functionalites:**

 For this project we decided to use Twilio SMS hosting service API and JavaMail API.
-Because we are using secret login IDs and passwords that we do not want to share publicly we are using a secret directory to store those credential variables.
+Because we are using secret login IDs and passwords that we do not want to share publicly, we are using a secret directory to store those credential variables.
 For grading purposes we will provide the credentials to our class instructors only.

 If you are not an Instructor, all you need to do is:

-1-Create a Twilio Account - trial version is fine- and 2-A gmail account.
+1-Create a Twilio Account - trial version is fine- and

+2-A gmail account.

 These are the following variables which you can use your own credentials in this project if you would like to see.

-Twilio - SMS feature credentials - used in the SMS.java folder TWILIO_ACCOUNT_SID
+Twilio - SMS feature credentials - used in the SMS.java folder

+TWILIO_ACCOUNT_SID

 TWILIO_AUTH_TOKEN

 TWILIO_TRIAL_NUMBER

 MY_PHONE_NUMBER

-Gmail Account - Email feature credentials - Used in email.java folder SENDER_EMAIL
+Gmail Account - Email feature credentials - Used in email.java folder

+SENDER_EMAIL

 SENDER_PASSWORD

 ### Using the TWILIO Monitor to see the SMS delivery status and messaging activity log.